‘General Hospital’ Spoilers Bombshell: ‘GH’ Best Kept Secret Leaked – Patient 6 Is Cassadine Assassin!

 Deus Ex Machina is a plot device that solves an unsolvable problem by introducing a new event or character.
 There are holes in the Miller/Jason story because Jason was frozen and should not have been on Cassadine Island with Helena.
 Introducing Burton/Jason explains “frozen Jason” and “assassin Jason” without messing up history.
 It’s a Deus Ex Machina to clean up plot holes and show the writers respect General Hospital history instead of throwing it out the window (as they’ve done in the past).

 What do you think?
 Are you excited to see the reveal of Patient 6 as Burton?
 Are you shocked he’s an assassin experiment gone terribly wrong?
-Other GH spoilers hint Ava will help Jason escape the clinic and all of this ties back to Cassadine intrigue including the hinted Nikolas Casssadine recast.
+Other GH spoilers hint Ava will help Jason escape the clinic and all of this ties back to Cassadine intrigue, including the hinted Nikolas Casssadine recast.
 Check back often for more General Hospital spoilers.

 [Featured Image by Alberto E. Rodriguez/Getty Images]